 It is to be expected that there would now be significantly more personal information transactions through Commonwealth agency websites, and attention to security has hopefully improved.
+Further guidance on website security has been issues both by the Privacy Commissioner and the Australian Government Information Management Office.121

 More recently, the Victorian Commissioner has started to exercise his audit power under the IPA.
-During 2005, 62 websites were audited, and comparison made with the results of an earlier (2003) audit.84 One of the 'tests' performed was to answer the question: "Does the site provide secure facilities for the transmission of personal information?"
+During 2005, 62 websites were audited, and comparison made with the results of an earlier (2003) audit.122 One of the 'tests' performed was to answer the question: "Does the site provide secure facilities for the transmission of personal information?"
 (Test 2(d))